-- Fox MIS was ranked Number 1 worldwide for research in MIS (MIS Quarterly and Information Systems Research) for 2010, and Number 3 for 2011.
+- Fox MIS was ranked Number 1 worldwide for research in MIS (MIS Quarterly and Information Systems Research) for 2009-2012.

 - The Chronicle of Higher Education ranked Fox MIS in the top 10 in the U.S. for faculty research productivity.

 - MIS faculty and doctoral students work on exciting and innovative research projects funded by the National Science Foundation, NASA, IBM, Samsung, Lockheed Martin, Merck, and Campbell Soup.

 - The Fox School has made a major commitment to the MIS department as the only free-standing IS department in the Philadelphia area.

 - The MIS research portfolio covers a range of topics including e-commerce, innovation, competitive strategy, social media, virtual teams, and mobile computing.

 The program requires about two years of course work and added time for the dissertation.
 The average expected time to completion is 4 years.